Looking for the best Todoist alternatives?

 - Available on the iOS app store (for iPhone & iPad) and Google Play Store

 - Multiple assignees for a single task aren’t possible

-- Mobile app isn’t at par with the web app
+- The mobile app isn’t on par with the web app

 - Basic Free Plan: basic features including board view, 100MB storage, and list view

 - Premium Plan ($10.99 per user/month): includes extra features like custom fields and milestones